WestleyK/drive-mounting-script/README.md

 ## Option menu:

-Here is all the options avalable:
+Here are all the options avalable:

 ```
 $ drive-mounter -help